Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 From the pub go back across the river on Twyford Bridge and take the footpath across a meadow (The Lees).
 Join the B2162 and follow it into Yalding.
 Turn left onto the B2010 (the village High Street), cross the River Beult on Town Bridge and go into the churchyard.

 From the pub go back across the canal on the footbridge.
 Turn right onto the B2162 (Hampstead Lane) and cross the river carefully on the narrow road bridge, using the refuges when necessary to avoid the signal-controlled traffic.
-On the far side turn left off the road onto a footpath across a meadow, Yalding Lees4.
+On the far side turn left onto a footpath across a meadow, Yalding Lees3.

 If you have not crossed the weir to the pub a more direct route onto The Lees is to cross a footbridge over the River Teise on the other side of Teapot Island and turn left alongside this tributary; a tunnel takes you under the B2162.

 Follow a clear grassy path all the way through the meadow, crossing a stream on a wooden footbridge along the way and gradually approaching the road on the right.
-On the far side go out past vehicle barriers and follow the B2162 for 200m as it curves round to the right and comes to a road junction in the village of Yalding.
+On the far side go out past vehicle barriers and turn left onto the B2162.
+Follow the road for 200m as it curves round to the right and comes to a road junction in the village of Yalding.

-Unless you want to visit the alternative lunch pub (The George is just up ahead), turn left onto the B2010 and cross the long Town Bridge5 over the River Beult.
-On the far side go through its lych gate and up a short path to the parish church of Ss Peter & Paul6, which is worth a visit: its entrance is round to the left.
+Unless you want to visit the alternative lunch pub (The George is just past this junction), turn left onto the B2010 and cross Town Bridge4 over the River Beult.
+On the far side go through its lych gate and up a short path to the parish church of Ss Peter & Paul5, which is worth a visit: its entrance is round to the left.

 Go through the churchyard and turn right onto a footpath heading south-east past a recreation ground (The Kintons) to Vicarage Road.
 Continue across a meadow to the driveway to Riverside House and Cheveney Farm.